 BPA-Free White Fillings from Your Dental Team in Melbourne

 Health-conscious patients want safer alternatives and are seeking not only metal free alternatives, but BPA free as well.
 While the dental industry maintains that these ingredients are safe to use in dentistry because they don’t leach into the body, some scientists think we should limit our exposure to these chemicals.
-We take your concerns seriously and offer a range of biocompatible, durable cosmetic filling options such as glass-based fillings, BPA-free resin composites and ceramic inlays.
+We take your concerns seriously and offer a range of biocompatible, durable cosmetic filling options such as glass-based white fillings, BPA-free resin composites and ceramic inlays.

 Benefits of BPA-Free Fillings over traditional Silver Fillings

 - Requires minimal amount of healthy tooth structure to be removed

 - Bonds to the tooth restoring strength

 - Provides a tighter seal